-Originating with Atlas Peripatetic, begun in 2004, and which used the urban sounds of Long Beach, California as a jumping off point, Atlas has expanded to encompass additional texts inspired by significant places in Glenn’s life, such as Brooklyn, Milwaukee, and Big Sur.
+Originating with Atlas Peripatetic in 2003, which used the urban sounds of Long Beach, California as a jumping off point, Atlas has expanded to encompass additional texts inspired by significant places in Glenn’s life, such as Brooklyn, Milwaukee, and California’s central coast.

-Incorporating a variety of creative techniques, including sampling, remix, erasure, and observation, Atlas illuminates the emotional and mysterious relationships we often have with the landscape.
+Incorporating a variety of creative techniques, including sampling, remix, erasure, and observation, Atlas illuminates our emotional and mysterious relationships with the landscape in the face of environmental crises.
 With Atlas, Glenn has consolidated his poetry practice into a single poem that continues to unfold in scope and complexity.